Skip to main content

 Install VMcast on your device

-There are many ways to connect a network device to your waiting room TV.
+There are many ways to connect a network device to your TV.
 Depending on your chosen hardware, install VMcast using one of these methods:

 Manage your stream in Control Center

 The VMcast Control Center is where you manage your VMcast stream(s).
-A stream in gold that says “Setup Stream” needs some information to be ready for streaming.
-Click on the “Setup Stream” button to set your stream name and location.
-Now you can edit that stream and choose what plays on the TV.
-A broadcast area loop is required, but you can also set loops for the side, bottom and top frames of the TV.
+A stream that says "Setup Stream" needs some information to be ready for streaming.

-A broadcast loop is a collection of content you put together that plays indefinitely on your VMcast.
-It includes ViewMedica videos, public health videos, text and image slides and your own videos.
+A broadcast loop is a collection of content you put together to play in the main area of your TV.
+It can include ViewMedica videos, public health videos, text and image slides and your own videos.

 Build a side frame loop (optional)